 - NIGHTLIFE: Prague’s nightlife is amazing, there is something to do every night.
 Some of my favorites: Lucerna (best bar ever, Friday nights are 80s and 90s), Beer Factory (tables that have your own beer tap), Karlovy Lazne (5 story club), Mecca (was my favorite club when I lived here), Nebe, Radost FX, SaSaZu, Duplex, Chapeau Rouge, Drunken Monkey (American bar with games), U Sudu (underground cave bar), M1 Lounge and Roxy.

 - Click on any of the Prague attractions, restaurants or bars above to learn more/make reservations!

 - PRAGUE HOTELS: Stay in Prague 1.
 No exceptions.
 Best and most central area of the city – walkable to everywhere!
 Search and book Prague accommodations here.
-Or check out this local’s guide to where to stay in Prague.

 Some emails suck.
 Mine don’t.
 Sign up to be the first to see my new travel itineraries and secret insider travel tips and hacks only my email subscribers get!
 I promise I will never spam you!